 Students must have access to the World Wide Web using standard browsers such as Firefox, IE, Safari, Opera, Konqueror, or Chrome.
+Moodlerooms works best with Firefox.
+Micro.econproph.net should display well on any device or browser.
 It is also useful to have access to software that reads .rtf files and .ppt files.
 Microsoft Office (Word and Powerpoint) will do this.
 Openoffice will also do it and is available for free.
 If you need software, look at my list of free software for students.
 It is advised to have a high-speed connection and a printer, but not essential.
-The final exam is taken in a "pop-up" window.
-You will need to be able to allow pop-ups for http://plansolutions.com if your browser is set to block pop-ups.